dsdanielpark/ko-llama-2-jindo/README.md

 <br>

 # [Falcon](https://huggingface.co/tiiuae/falcon-7b) from [Hugging Face](https://huggingface.co/)
 Falcon-7B and Falcon-40B have been trained on 1.5 trillion and 1 trillion tokens respectively, in line with modern models optimising for inference.
-The key ingredient for the high quality of the Falcon models is their training data, predominantly based (>80%) on # [Falcon](
-[RefinedWeb](https://huggingface.co/datasets/tiiuae/falcon-refinedweb) — a novel massive web dataset based on CommonCrawl.
+The key ingredient for the high quality of the Falcon models is their training data, predominantly based (>80%) on [Falcon RefinedWeb](https://huggingface.co/datasets/tiiuae/falcon-refinedweb) — a novel massive web dataset based on CommonCrawl.

 <br><br>